Thinkful-Ed/WOT-VirtualMemorial-SPA/README.md

 - UI: Scrolls for "Intro" screen to allow for full text.
 - Search: Autocap for names entered that were set as lowercase.
 - Clipping for stories into image.
-- !!!
-Adjusted login screen to fix clipping
+- Adjusted login screen to fix clipping
-- !!!
-RWD Review

 2017.08.26
 - Added intro screen to provide info on the memorial & "how-to".